 Name Age Present position with Airgain, Inc.

-Jacob Suen 49 Director, President and Chief Executive Officer
+Jacob Suen 50 Director, President and Chief Executive Officer

-Kiva A. Allgood 50 Director
+Kiva A. Allgood 51 Director

-Thomas A. Munro 66 Director
+Thomas A. Munro 67 Director

-Jacob Suen has served on our Board and as Chief Executive Officer, since August 2019 and as our President since January 2019.
+Jacob Suen has served on our Board and as Chief Executive Officer since August 2019 and as our President since January 2019.
 He previously served as our Senior Vice President, Worldwide Sales from May 2017 through January 2019.
 Mr. Suen started with the Company in April 2006 as the Vice President of Asia Pacific Sales.
 He previously served as the Director of Business Development from 1998 to 2005 at Paradyne Corporation.
 Prior to Paradyne, Mr. Suen was a development engineer at GVN Technologies in 1998.
-From 1997 to 1998 Mr. Suen was a software development engineer for Motorola, Inc. Mr. Suen holds an MS in Electrical Engineering with a concentration in Communication Systems and a minor in Engineering Management from the University of South Florida.
-Mr. Suen received an MBA with a focus on International Business and Entrepreneurship from the University of Colorado
+From 1997 to 1998 Mr. Suen was a software development engineer for Motorola, Inc. Mr. Suen received his MBA from the University of Colorado, MS and Management from the University of South Florida, and BS in Computer and Electrical Engineering from the University of Florida.